tonyketcham/p5-svelte/README.md

 It's that easy!

-*Note:* p5 must be used in instance mode since Svelte does not allow us to install to the `window`.
+## p5.js instance mode
+Svelte doesn't allow us to globally expose the p5 library by installing it to the `window` (which is how p5 is commonly installed in vanilla js projects).
+Therefore, p5 must be used in instance mode with this component.
 That means you'll have to call library functions with a `p5.` preceeding them like in the example above.